James Yurichuk

-James Yurichuk (born November 1, 1986, in Brampton, Ontario) is a former Canadian professional football linebacker and businessman.
-He was drafted by the BC Lions in the 2009 CFL Draft in the first round and played four seasons with the BC Lions, winning the Grey Cup in 2011 with the Lions.
+James Yurichuk (born November 1, 1986) is a Canadian former professional football linebacker.
+He was drafted by the BC Lions in the 2009 CFL draft in the first round and played four seasons with the BC Lions, winning the Grey Cup in 2011 with the Lions.
 He played CIS football for the Bishop's Gaiters.
-Yurichuk is also the founder and CEO of Wuxly Outerwear.
+Yurichuk is also the founder of Wuxly Outerwear.

 Professional career

 BC Lions

-Yurichuk was drafted by the BC Lions in the first round of the 2009 CFL Draft.
+Yurichuk was drafted by the BC Lions in the first round of the 2009 CFL draft.
 He played primarily on special teams in the 2009 BC Lions season and was among the league leaders in special teams tackles.
 His dribbled ball kick that led to a Lions touchdown in week 6 was considered the turning point of the game and demonstrated his knowledge of Canadian football rules.
 Yurichuk played in his first Grey Cup game in 2011 where he recorded two special teams tackles in the 99th Grey Cup victory over the Winnipeg Blue Bombers.
 He played in 72 regular season games for the Lions, starting in seven, where he had 42 defensive tackles, 61 special teams tackles, and three interceptions.